Flicker-free text scrolling with Double buffering in Windows

 return TRUE;

-You can download the complete source code from here
+You can download the complete source code here